 Don’t feel up to cleaning your carburetor yourself?
 No worries.
 Your local lawn mower repair shop will be able to do this for you.
 You can also purchase and install a new carburetor as well.

-It’s important to take care of your fuel system to minimize the clogging and damage of your fuel components and engine.
+It’s important to take care of your fuel system to minimize clogging and damage to your fuel components and engine.
 To protect your fuel system, you must start out using the right kind of gas.

 Adding a fuel additive to reduce moisture and stabilize your fuel will help minimize clogging in your riding mower.
 Learn more about fuel stabilizers here.

 As a lawn mower owner, when you own it long enough, you are going to run into different types of problems.
 This may include problems where your mower is smoking, cutting unevenly, losing power, not starting, leaking fuel, and more.